With summer ending in Des Moines, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can clean it by pouring thinned bleach through the tube to flush the line.
-Or you can replace the tube.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can sanitize it by flowing watered-down bleach through the tube to flush the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall